dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-1-ocp-in-5.md

 [![OpenShift Ruby Example](img/openshift_rails_6.png)](img/openshift_rails_6.png)

 What you will see is known as `DeploymentConfig` in OpenShift.
-It is an instruction how to run instances of a certain container image, i.e. how many instances, how much resources per container, whether to apply auto-scaling and what to do when the deployment config get's changed.
+It is a blueprint of how to run instances of a certain container image, i.e. how many instances, how much resources per container, whether to apply auto-scaling and what to do when the deployment config get's changed.

 Click on the **Configuration** tab in the `DeploymentConfig` to look at this.